martinkrung/fundfair/README.md

 # lean

-* Distribtion for rolling ticket adds complexity
+* Token distribtion for rolling ticket, but adds complexity
+* L2 would make this much more gas savy, but adds complexity and limits user to the L2 chosen?

 # tokennomics idea